 MV Hema I: 100 feet (30 meters), coastal freighter 3 miles off the south coast, nurse and reef sharks, spotted eagle rays, current, advanced level

 MV Hildur: 115 feet (35 meters), cargo ship scuttled to create an artificial reef in 2007, in Grand Mal Bay near St. Georges, large groupers, barracuda, school of Atlantic spadefish, advanced level

 The Grenada Maurice Bishop International Airport provides service to 10 different airlines from the US, Canada, Britain, Europe and other countries in the Caribbean.
-There are also boats and ferry service from a number of the nearby islands.
+There are also boats and ferry services from a number of nearby islands.

 Grenada Things To Do (aside from scuba diving)